saigonbitmaster/awsAuditor/README.md

 src/cmds.js

 #This code only use describe commands which get data from aws

-#NONE OF ADD/MODIFY commands are used in this code
+#NONE OF ADD/MODIFY COMMANDS ARE USED IN THIS CODE to ensure the AWS resouces is SAFE when run the commands.

 AWS API: https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/top-level-namespace.html